suchkow/suchkow.github.io/index.md

 Please get in touch with the [contact page](/contact).

+Big thanks to Derek Kedziora, who suffered (for me, it is only about that feeling) with creating beautiful css-style and developing compressible skeleton.

 <!-- Add you Mastodon handle here if you want to verify it

 <p style="visibility: hidden;display: none;"><a rel="me" href="">Mastodon</a></p> -->